ElijahKolawole/Whack-An-Animal-Source/README.md

 ## License & copyright

-*© Adefemi Kolawole, May Kamreen, Austin Lomaxx* Georgia Gwinnett College.
+*© Adefemi Kolawole, May Kamreen, Austin Lomaxx.* Georgia Gwinnett College.

 [comment]: # (the following are footnotes and links)